Skewness-Robust Causal Discovery in Location-Scale Noise Models: Experiments

-For each case, we sample 100 pairs with 1000 observations each across the ANs and LSs setting.
-For our analysis, we combine the skew-normal datasets with $\lambda=-2$ and GNO datasets with $\kappa=0.15$ into one dataset class, since they both exhibit roughly the same skewness ($\gamma_1 \approx -0.455$).
-Similarly, we group together the datasets with $\lambda = 20$ and $\kappa=-0.31$, both expressing a skewness of $\gamma_1 \approx 0.985$.
+For each case, we sample 100 pairs with $n=1000$ observations each across the ANs and LSs setting.
+For our analysis, we combine the skew-normal datasets with $\lambda=-2$ and GNO datasets with $k=0.15$ into one dataset class, since they both exhibit roughly the same skewness ($\gamma_1 \approx -0.455$).
+Similarly, we group together the datasets with $\lambda = 20$ and $k=-0.31$, both expressing a skewness of $\gamma_1 \approx 0.985$.
 The $\text{GNO}(0, 1, -0.5)$ distribution yields a higher skewness $\gamma_1 \approx 1.750$ than what can be modeled by the skew-normal distribution.
 For reference, the exponential distribution always exhibits a skewness of 2.
 We denote the resulting datasets in correspondence to the specific skewness level $\gamma_1$ as $\text{ANs}(\gamma_1)$ and $\text{LSs}(\gamma_1)$.
 Scatter plots of data pairs from each generated dataset are provided in Appendix \ref{sec:App:skewnoise}.

+By including the GNO parametrizations in the skew-noise benchmark, we additionally evaluate robustness under substantial deviations from the skew-normal assumption.
+Beyond the increased skewness level considered for $k=-0.5$, the GNO also exhibits different tail behavior than the SN, having a truncated tail and potentially heavier tails.
+For $k=-0.31$ and $k=-0.5$, the excess kurtosis is 1.77 and 5.90, respectively, with the latter comparable to a more heavy-tailed exponential or t-distribution with 5 degrees of freedom.
+In comparison, the skew-normal can only exhibit a maximum excess kurtosis of 0.87 \cite{skew-normal-book}.

-\paragraph{Established Benchmark Datasets} We consider several established benchmarks to investigate the general applicability of \ourmethod.
+\textbf{Established Benchmark Datasets}~~~We consider several established benchmarks (a total of 13) to investigate the general applicability of \ourmethod.
 These include the original AN, ANs, LS, LSs and MNU dataset featuring multiplicative noise from \citet{QCCD}.
-We also consider the synthetic SIM, SIMc (includes confounding), SIMln (low noise), SIMG (near Gaussian ANM) datasets as well as the real-world T{\"u}bingen benchmark~\cite{mooij:16:pairs}.
-Multivariate and discrete data were removed from the T{\"u}bingen benchmark, resulting in 99 pairs.
-Lastly, we include the Cha (used in the cause-effect pair challenge), Net (generated from random neural networks) and Multi datasets (generated from polynomial mechanisms)~\cite{guyon2019cause}, resulting in 13 additional datasets.
+We also consider the synthetic SIM, SIMc (includes confounding), SIMln (low noise), SIMG (near Gaussian ANM) datasets as well as the 99 continuous bivariate datasets real-world T{\"u}bingen benchmark~\cite{mooij:16:pairs}.
+Lastly, we include the Cha (used in the cause-effect pair challenge), Net (generated from random neural networks) and Multi datasets (generated from polynomial mechanisms)~\cite{guyon2019cause} .